Breast Cancer-Targeted Exosome Modification Service

 iRGD peptide αV integrins on tumor cells iRGD peptide first binds to αV integrins on tumor cells.
 Subsequently, iRGD peptid is enzymatically hydrolyzed to produce CRGDK/R, which can interact with neuropilin-1, thereby promoting the internalization of exosomes and the penetration of drugs.

 GE11 peptide Epidermal growth factor receptor (EGFR) EGFR is overexpressed in BC.
-GE11 peptide can act on tumor tissues with high expression of EGFR, and interact with signal transduction molecules related to tumor growth and metastasis.
+The GE11 peptide targets tumor tissues with high EGFR expression, interacting with signaling molecules involved in tumor growth and metastasis.

 AS1411 aptamer Nucleolin AS1411 is a G-quadruplex aptamer that can target nucleolin and inhibit tumor cell proliferation.